-Dialectical Behavioral Therapy (DBT) combines methods from cognitive therapy (the connection of thoughts, behaviors, and feelings) and behavioral therapy (learned behaviors and how the environment impacts those behaviors), as well as incorporates aspects of Eastern meditative practice (mindfulness).
+Dialectical Behavioral Therapy (DBT) combines methods from cognitive therapy (connecting thoughts, behaviors, and feelings), behavioral therapy (learned behaviors and how the environment impacts those behaviors), and aspects of mindfulness practices.

-Named for the philosophy of dialectics—that is, the examination and discussion of opposing ideas in order to find the truth—DBT aims to help patients accept their uncomfortable thoughts, behaviors, and feelings as valid, while still acknowledging they must be changed in order to live a better life.
+The term “dialectic” means two true, yet opposing ideas.
+A DBT therapist will help with the examination of and discussion of those opposing ideas, helping you accept uncomfortable thoughts, behaviors, and feelings as valid, while still recognizing those thoughts must change in order to live a better life.